Skip to content

 VOICES of Black Women Scientific Advisory Board

-The VOICES of Black Women Scientific Advisory Board, or SAB, is a team of cross-disciplinary experts in Black women’s health.
-SAB members provide insights and guidance to the study leadership team to strengthen our study.
+The VOICES of Black Women Scientific Advisory Board, or SAB, is a team of cross-disciplinary experts in Black women’s health that provides insights and guidance to strengthen our study.

 Study Communications Team